we-are-va/we-are-va.github.io/_work/suncare.md

   media_alignment: Left
   media:
     image: "/uploads/suncare_pullupbanners.jpg"
+  content: |-
-  content: "## The refreshed Suncare brand and site help to create a message that
-    doesn't pitch, shout or sell.
-Rather it puts the user's needs in focus and asks permission."
+    ## The refreshed Suncare brand and site help to create a message that doesn't pitch, shout or sell.
+Rather it puts the user's needs in focus and asks permission.

-  headline: <strong>"How can we help you?"</strong>
+    ## "How can we help you?" replaces the usual power pitch or brand identifier on the Suncare website the logo conveys compassion and care.
+In tandem the unique proposition of the Suncare offering becomes immediately obvious - we are here to serve you, tell us what you need.
+  headline: "<strong>The result</strong>"
 - template: gallery
   block: gallery
   gallery: